kingdomflo/M-A-R-X_Backend/readme.md

 But a NestJS version is currently in work
 -->

-Composer install: php composer.phar install
+`php composer.phar install` Composer install

-Lumen - Eloquent command:

-Create the data base: php artisan migrate
+`php artisan migrate` Create the data base

-Seed the data base: php artisan db:seed
+`php artisan db:seed` Seed the data base

 ## DataBase